dirtybits/tradingBot/README.md

 # tradingBot
-just a bot that trades on coinbase, use it to DCA!
+just a bot that trades on coinbase (currently), use it to DCA!

 An automated trading bot for Coinbase Pro, it's a bit rudimentary, but will:
 - a) teach you about programming